Wood thrush: Description

-Vocalizations
+Vocalization

 The wood thrush has been reported to have one of the most beautiful songs of North American birds.
 American naturalist Henry David Thoreau wrote:

 Whenever a man hears it he is young, and Nature is in her spring; wherever he hears it, it is a new world and a free country, and the gates of Heaven are not shut against him.

 While the female is not known to sing, the male has a unique song that has three parts.
 The first subsong component is often inaudible unless the listener is close, and consists of two to six short, low-pitched notes such as bup, bup, bup.
 The middle part is a loud phrase often written ee-oh-lay, and the third part is a ventriloquial, trill-like phrase of non-harmonic pairs of notes given rapidly and simultaneously.

 The male is able to sing two notes at once, which gives its song an ethereal, flute-like quality.
 Each individual bird has its own repertoire based on combinations of variations of the three parts.
 Songs are often repeated in order.
 The bup, bup, bup phrase is also sometimes used as a call, which is louder and at a greater frequency when the bird is agitated.
 The wood thrush also use a tut, tut to signal agitation.
 The nocturnal flight call is an emphatic buzzing heeh.